Multi-Environment GLAMP: Approximate Message Passing for Transfer Learning with Applications to Lasso-based Estimators: Proof of Theorem

-\subsection{Asymmetric GLAMP}
+\subsubsection{Asymmetric GLAMP}

 Many previous AMP works—including the seminal paper by \citet{donoho2009message}—adopt an alternative but equivalent formulation based on an asymmetric random matrix \( X \), along with suitably defined auxiliary quantities.
 In this section, we articulate the asymmetric version of GLAMP following that tradition.
+This asymmetric version is also the prerequisite for the multi-environment version in Section~\ref{sec:multi_glamp}.

 \begin{definition}[Asymmetric GLAMP instance] Let \( q \) be a fixed and known positive integer, and consider the asymptotic regime where \( \lim_{N \rightarrow +\infty} p/N \rightarrow \kappa \in (0, +\infty) \).
 An \emph{asymmetric GLAMP instance} is defined as a tuple